fhennig/nightfire/README.md

 In the UI there is a control to change the active mode, and each mode has it's own controls as well to select the parameters.

+Every mode has a couple of functions:
+- initialize: sets the inital parameter values
+- activate: should set the pins according to the parameters.
+Could optionally take parameters as well.
+There could be specific behaviour for certain state transitions.
+- deactivate: does something too
+- teardown?

+The question is, if I have some lights setup, and then switch to a mode, should it somehow keep my lights or should it not?
+I.e. how much shared state is there?
+If I have four individual colors set and then switch to "single color mode", what happens?